Amnesty slams ‘horrific’ violations, urges Europe not to repatriate migrants to Libya

-Category: World Hits: 12Amnesty International on Thursday condemned the "horrific violations" being committed against migrants returned to Libya with the cooperation of European states after trying to cross the Mediterranean.
+Category: World Hits: 14Amnesty International on Thursday condemned the "horrific violations" being committed against migrants returned to Libya with the cooperation of European states after trying to cross the Mediterranean.
 It said new evidence had emerged of "harrowing violations, including sexual violence, against men, women and children" intercepted at sea and forcibly returned to detention centres in the north African country.

 Read more https://www.france24.com/en/africa/20210715-amnesty-slams-horrific-violations-urges-europe-not-to-repatriate-migrants-to-libya